alykoshin/inline-install/README.md

 Emitted when extension was successfully installed in browser (triggered when `chrome.webstore` fires `onInstallStageChanged` event).
 More Info: https://developer.chrome.com/extensions/webstore#event-onInstallStageChanged

 ### Event: 'success'
+Emitted in one of following cases:
+- when extension was already installed before and no action was taken
-Emitted when extension was successfully installed in browser (triggered when `chrome.webstore.install()` called success callback).
+- when extension was successfully installed in browser during the last call to `execute()` (triggered when `chrome.webstore.install()` called success callback).

+At the moment there is no option to differentiate between this two situations.

 ### new InlineInstall(options)
 - Parameter `options` is an object consisting of following properties: